asantos00/website/content/blog/second-adventure-in-deno-land.md

 ## Official VSCode extension

-The official vscode extension is launched!
-However, it is the exact same that I talked about last time.
-It was just moved to the official repo, as the changelog states
+The official vscode extension has been launched!
+However, it is the exact same that I have mentioned on my previous post.
+It simply got moved to the official repo, as the changelog states

 > Moved from https://github.com/justjavac/vscode-deno to https://github.com/denoland/vscode_deno in order to have an "official" Deno plugin.